 12:10 After many photos we return to 2000 m.
 From there we take the elevator that takes us a few meters higher, where you can ski to go back to 2000m, or you can take the chairlift to go to the nearby ski area.

 12:45 I can’t feel my hands, it’s time to return.

 14:00 We are in the Chamonix – Montevers train to take us to Mer de Glace, the largest glacier in France.
 The route is amazing, from one side we can see the forest dressed in white and from the other side, we can see Chamonix from above.

-14:30 The train journey lasted about 25 minutes, and now we are left to wander in the area.
+14:30 The train journey lasted about 25 minutes and now wander in the area.
 On-site, there is a souvenir shop, a cafe, a tiny Museum of Crystals, a panoramic restaurant, a gondola lift, an ice cave and a hotel.
 Unfortunately, the last four were closed when we arrived, but that in a sense worked to our advantage as it was less crowded and we could take some great photos.

 15:30 We are waiting to get to the train to return to Chamonix!

 16:15 We have time to visit one of the museums.
-Our options are limited as the Alpine Museum opens next week.
+Wh have limited options as the Alpine Museum opens next week.
 There is a Museum of Crystals and an exhibition on Alpinism.
 When we arrived there, there was an announcement on the door that said that the museum and the exhibition would be closed today and tomorrow.
 It’s ok.
 At least we tried!

 17:30 We are searching for a place for dinner, while at the same time we are doing some shopping (souvenirs mostly).
 I want to find a place that would have soup (preferably pumpkin soup and definitely not onion soup) and cheese fondue at affordable prices.